Skip to main content

 Define what is included and what is not, then give new requests a path instead of turning them into a fight.
 A vague or incomplete SOW is what usually creates disputes, schedule problems, and scope creep.
 Include out-of-scope items, a change request section, who can approve changes, and a rule that added work starts only after written approval on price and timeline.

 Tie payment to objective events you can prove, not to loose promises like “when the client is happy.”
 If the project is phased, match invoices to named milestones or acceptance of a specific deliverable.
-Your SOW should state the currency, payment method, invoice trigger, due date, tax responsibility, and any late-fee wording as [Add current threshold after verification].
+Your SOW should state the currency, payment method, invoice trigger, due date, tax responsibility, and any late-fee wording, with late-payment terms confirmed in the signed agreement or by counsel before use.

 Do not leave dispute handling implied, especially if you work cross-border.
 The right choice depends on the deal, but the document should clearly state the governing law and where disputes will be handled.
 Include a clause naming the governing law, jurisdiction or venue, and any escalation steps you want before formal proceedings.